ogie15/ATTUNE-DEPLOY-ASP.NET-CORE-HOST-NGINX-AWS/Deploy-ASP.NET~Core-Ubuntu~Host-Nginx-AWS.md

 ---

-The Hash Table holds the InstanceID with it's corresponding Region.
+The Hash Table holds the InstanceID with its corresponding Region.

 *Hash Table Value Syntax:*